POINT-VR/POINT-VR-Chapter-1/BuildGuide.md

 8.)
 Build
 9.)
 Build and Run if Quest is connect via USB?

+To get it to run on the Oculus Device will most likely require sideloading the .apk file onto the Oculus Device.
+And with the Oculus device in developer mode, one should find the apk file in the unknown sources area and should be able to open it.

 Side Notes:
 1.)
 Make sure in Project Settings, under XR Management, that Oculus support is enabled.